browserengineering/book/book/embeds.md

 * Implement loading and event handling (focus, hit testing, etc) for its HTML document.

-A `Frame` will also recurse into child `Frame`s for additional rendering and hit testing.
+A `Frame` will also recurse into child `Frame`s for additional painting, accessibility and hit testing.

 The `Tab`'s load method, for example, now simply manages history state and asks its root frame to load: